 \subsection{EI Cancri in VLITE}

+We searched the VLITE archive for emission from known radio stars in the Sydney Radio Star Catalogue \citep{Driessen2024_SRSC}.
+From the detected stars, we chose the UCD binary system \EI for additional study because the detection dataset is at VLITE’s highest resolution and includes sufficient data to search for bursts of emission on timescales of minutes and hours over the course of a day.

+In addition, \EI is the only UCD system detected using VLITE's routine pipeline amongst the ~3600 stars and brown dwarfs known within 20 pc \citep{Kirkpatrick2024}.
 To search for radio emission resolved between the binary components of EI Cancri, we focus on A-configuration observations, which provide the highest angular resolution available ($\sim5^{''}$).
 Since the 2017 upgrade to 18 antennas that enabled VLITE imaging in A configuration, 111 images include EI Cancri within the field of view.
 These observations span 2018 March 2 to 2024 December 19.
 During this time, the \EI system moves 8.7$\arcsec$ across the sky; we use Gaia DR3 proper-motion-shifted coordinates for the \EI system at the midpoint time of the VLITE observations (RA = $08^h58^m13.81^s$, Dec = $+19^\circ45\arcmin45.59\arcsec$, epoch = 2021.62839).
 All observations of \EI are 0.874$^\circ$ from pointing center, which corresponds to a common calibrator, J0854+2006.
 There are no data in which \EI is the intended target of the Cassegrain antennae observers; these are serendipitous detections outside the field of view of the primary GHz frequency observations.